Khat: Norway

 In Norway, khat is classified as a narcotic drug and is illegal to use, sell and possess.
 Most users are Somali immigrants and khat is smuggled from the Netherlands and the United Kingdom.

 Norwegian Customs seized 10 metric tons of khat in 2010, an increase from less than 4 in 2006.

 In 2016, Oslo municipality estimated 50–70% of Somali immigrant males to be habitual users.

 Poland

 In Poland, khat is a classified narcotic drug, and is illegal to use, sell and possess.

 Slovenia

 Khat is classified as an illegal drug in Slovenia.

 Sweden

 The drug was prohibited in Sweden in 1989, without research.
 In 2007, it was estimated that 30% of Somali males in Sweden were using khat.
 Smuggling seizures by police amounted to about 9 tonnes annually.

 Switzerland

-In Switzerland, khat is illegal.
-It is classified as a narcotic drug.
+In Switzerland, khat is illegal and it is classified as a narcotic drug.